-Niantic confirms that Pokémon GO is getting PvP battles “soon”
+Niantic confirms that Pokémon GO is getting PvP battles ‘soon’

 That’s about to change.

-In a series of teaser tweets this morning, the company confirmed that the battle system is on the way, noting only that it’s “coming soon”.
+In a series of teaser tweets this morning, the company confirmed that the battle system is on the way, noting only that it’s “coming soon.”

 Battling is the feature perhaps most demanded by the player base — particularly after the other oh-so-demanded feature, trading, was finally added around six months ago.
-While players have long been able to battle Pokémon stored in gyms, or work together to take down bigger/badder Pokémon that show up in raids, there’s never been the sort of real time, head-to-head battling system the series is so well known for.
+While players have long been able to battle Pokémon stored in gyms, or work together to take down bigger/badder Pokémon that show up in raids, there’s never been the sort of real-time, head-to-head battling system for which the series is so well-known.

 In August of this year, a rep for Niantic mentioned that their goal was to get it out by the end of the year.
-Given this tweet, it’s looking like that’ll happen.
+Given these tweets, it’s looking like that’ll happen.